aryansoni13/Housing-Prices-Competition-for-Kaggle-Learn-Users/README.md

 - `solution_1.ipynb`: Notebook containing the code and approach for the solution with a public score of 18205.37023.
 - `solution_2.ipynb`: Notebook containing the code and approach for the solution with a public score of 15107.49382.
-- `data/`: Directory for housing price data files (not included in this repository, but can be obtained from the competition page).
+- `home-data-for-ml-course`: Directory for housing price data files.

 ## Requirements